AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ### Transient simulation

-Before running the actual RSVD-\Delta t algorithm, it is often necessary to perform a transient simulation to ensure the stability of the system and visualize the transient decay rate.
+Before running the actual RSVD-\Delta t algorithm, it is often necessary to perform a transient simulation to ensure the stability of the system and determine the transient decay rate.

 To run the transient simulation, set the `TransRun` flag to `true` in the input file (`variables.yaml`).

 ### Transient variables

 - `TransPeriods`: Determines the length of the transient simulation.
-We define the period length as $T = \frac{2\pi}{\omega_{min}}$, where $\omega_{min}$ (defined as `w`) is the base frequency.
+We define the period length as $T = \frac{2\pi}{\omega_{min}}$, where $\omega_{min}$ (defined by the variable `w`) is the base frequency.
 - `TransRemovalEst`: If `true`, applies the transient removal strategy we developed for slowly decaying systems.
 It estimates the updated transient residual at the end of each period.
-- `TransDivVal` and `TransConVal`: Divergence and convergence values, respectively, which stop the simulation if the transient norm reaches either of them.
+- `TransDivVal` and `TransConVal`: Divergence and convergence values, respectively, which stop the simulation if the transient norm reaches either value.

 ### Saving transient results